Desktop47-02.jpg

 IMG_2166_Facetune_08-05-2019-16-11-24.jpg

-“Hamish was based here for development back in 1995,” explains Jill.
-“When I graduated from design school with a jewelry degree, I was persuaded to fall in love with him by my mother.
-I finally conceded and we’ve been very happily married in Edna Valley for 22 years.”
-The Marshall world has grown since then with two daughters, four dogs, a cat, a cow, a pig, sixteen horses, twenty-two chickens, a donkey, a new B&B, and llamas on the way.
+“Hamish was based here for development back in 1995,” Jill explains.
+“When I graduated from design school with a jewelry degree, I was persuaded to fall in love with him—by my mother.
+I finally conceded, and we’ve been happily married in Edna Valley for 22 years.”

 While beauty and originality abound at every turn, the 9 hand carved wood horned bull heads are a sight to behold.
 Imported from Bali, these fascinating sculptures can be showcased with 1200 possible light scenarios, though the Marshalls have opted to greet their guests with warm shades of green and sunset rose.

-Photos credits: Marfarm and Alina de Albergaria
+Photo credits: Marfarm and Alina de Albergaria

 Happy Holidays